You are here

 - Under- or oversleeping

-If you've noticed these types of changes, ask your friend if he/she is thinking about suicide.
+If you've noticed these types of changes, ask your friend if they are thinking about suicide.
 Talking about it won't give them the idea, but it may be what they’ve been waiting to be asked to talk about, and could lead to them seeking help.